HesperidesGarden/Jobfolio/docs/technical-docs/app-structure.md

 ## Local Development

 To develop the application locally, ensure that you have the dependencies installed by running `pip install -r requirements.txt`.
-Then use `tbd !!!!` to start the development server.
+Then use `flask run` to start the development server.